Chris--B/Cprimes/README.md

 	-c / --check X     : Is X prime?

-	-s / --sieve A X   : Generate all primes between A and X. If no A is given, default 0.
+	-s / --sieve A X   : Generate all primes between A and X.

-	-s / --sieve X
+	-s / --sieve X     : If no A is given, default to 0.

 	-n / --no-print    : Don't print the primes, just count them.